 A completely decentralized autonomous online network of benign non-state actors, human rights advocates, and global citizens that have been recognized legally and verified independently through the payment of a small registration fee.

 About the Non-State Network™

-The Non-State Network™ is a protected users network administered, developed, maintained, and managed by Globcal International that is open to those who are registered with the International Title Registry by the Ambassador Foundation or by the Globcal International Global Citizenship Registry as benign non-state actors, international advocates, grassroots activists, civil service officers, global citizens, public figures, and goodwill ambassadors notwithstanding their state.
-Currently we register only members of the International Ambassador Foundation which includes the award recipients of many states including Kentucky Colonels, Goodwill Ambassadors, Nebraska Admirals, and Rhode Island Commodores and many other titles that can be quickly verified.
+The Non-State Network™ is a protected users network administered, developed, maintained, and managed by Globcal International that is open to those who are registered with the International Title Registry by the Goodwill Ambassador Commission or by the Globcal International Global Citizenship Registry as benign non-state actors, international advocates, grassroots activists, civil service officers, global citizens, public figures, and goodwill ambassadors notwithstanding their state.
+Currently we register only members of the Goodwill Ambassador Commission which includes the award recipients of many states including Kentucky Colonels, Goodwill Ambassadors, Nebraska Admirals, Rhode Island Commodores and many other titles that can be quickly verified.

 Affiliates and Associates

 This network is associated and affiliated with private and public member organizations including those chartered and founded or operated by Globcal International and its parent organizations Ecology Crossroads Cooperative Foundation and the Pan-American Foundation.
 Those who are registered to use the network receive a Google IDaaS (Identity-as-a-Service) credential allowing them to participate in special groups and view our content.
 All services are delivered encrypted using Android, Apple, PC, Mac, or Linux running Google Chrome Browser using their registered username providing them access to network resources.
 Our users also use Keybase.io. to issue themselves a credential and registration number.

 With a Global Citizen or Honorable Title IDaaS credential connected to their Gmail users can access an extensive network of knowledge and insight as well as other members of the network that can help them find what they are seeking.
 The rules of the network are defined by the organizations they represent.